'I call my brother knowing he won't pick up': The anguish felt by Palestinian Americans over Gaza

 "It's been hard, honestly, for the past 12 months.
 It's very hard, but I'm also kind of angry, seeing the situation, knowing, feeling that no one cares about my own people," Duaa, 25, added.

-"It's been depressing in a way too, because seeing all those people, all my people getting hurt, getting killed and knowing the fact that my dad's there in a line of fire.
+"It's been depressing in a way too, because seeing all those people, all my people getting hurt, getting killed and knowing the fact that my dad's there in the line of fire.
 I understand why he's there, but, yeah, it's been very hard," she added.

 Duaa says beyond the concern over his safety, her father, a delivery truck driver, was also the main breadwinner in the family.
 Duaa says his decision to remain in Gaza has altered the family's finances, underlining, she says, the many layers of impact and trauma the invasion of Gaza has had on the larger community in the US.